VHonzik/secret-histories/README.md

 ## Digital version

 I have made a work in progress [Tabletop Simulator mod of this game](https://steamcommunity.com/sharedfiles/filedetails/?id=3479818565).
-It is currently little behind the main, sitting at version 0.3.
+It is currently very behind the main, sitting at version 0.3.

 ## Licensing